René Verriet de Litardière: Education and Career

+Legacy

 He is best remembered for his studies of Corsican flora, undertaking 28 expeditions to the island during his career.
 He was also an authority on the grass genus Festuca.
 In 1996 the herbarium of the Conservatoire et Jardin botaniques de la Ville de Genève acquired his botanical collection of 30,000 specimens.
 Taxa with the specific epithet of litardiereana commemorate his name.